Syllabus subtopic: Bilateral, regional and global groupings and agreements involving India and/or affecting India's interests

 Syllabus subtopic: Indian Economy and issues relating to planning, mobilization of resources, growth, development and employment.

-Prelims and Mains focus: about the spike in retail inflation; its causes and implications
+Prelims and Mains focus: on the spike in retail inflation; its causes and implications

 Background